Trinhtruc1831/IS207.L21_RelaxChillWebsite/README.md

 3. ### Step 3:
 * Now, all the necessary pre-setups has completed.
-* You can display our webpage by open any web browser and access to the link: http://localhost:80/RelaxChill/
+* You can display our website by open any web browser and access to the link: http://localhost:80/RelaxChill/
 **Note:** For who have changed the XAMPP apache server port, you also change port in our code by search "localhost:80" and replace with "localhost:<your-port>".

 ![](https://imgur.com/wuPSY5e.png)

-You also have to change the link to the webpage.
+You also have to change the link to the website.
 (Ex: http://localhost:8080/RelaxChill/)

 ![](https://media.giphy.com/media/89aw0r2YeRcCzklmPs/giphy.gif)